 Medicines

-If your child is fussy or uncomfortable, you can give acetaminophen or ibuprofen based on the package recommendations for age or weight.
-(Unless instructed by a doctor, never give aspirin to a child due to its association with Reye syndrome, a rare but potentially fatal disease.)
-If you don't know the recommended dose or your child is younger than 2 years old, call the doctor to find out how much to give.
+Follow the package directions for how much to give and how often.
+If you don't know the recommended dose or your child is younger than 2 years old, call the doctor to find out what to use and how much to give.

-Make sure your child's bedroom is a comfortable temperature — not too hot or too cold.
+• Keep the room at a comfortable temperature — not too hot or too cold.

 Food and Drinks